-The term of office for Section 355 Committees will be the same term as the current Council, with the addition of an extra three months after the General Election of Councillors, unless as a sunset Committee, i.e. with a finite time specified.
+The term of office for Section 355 Committees will be the same term as the current Council, with the addition of an extra three months after the General Election of Councillors, unless as a sunset Committee, i.e. with a finish time specified.

-All nominations for Section 355 Committees are formally submitted in writing to Council for appointment on the Application for Community Membership form.
+All nominations for Section 355 Committees are formally submitted in writing to Council for appointment on the Application for Community Membership Form (Attachment 2).